 Approving and Rejecting Answers

 Before you receive any answers from your crowd, check the blue Questions tab of your experience.
 You'll see it changes slightly.

 There are now two areas for answers instead of just one.
 Review Incoming Answers will hold all the responses from your crowd until you either approve or reject them.
 Crowd Answers will hold all the answers you approve.
 The Projector View and Mobile View will only show answers from the approved Crowd Answers area.

-On the Experience Dashboard, all incoming text-answers will land under the Review Incoming Answers section on the active question's tab.
-You, as the host, will need to either approve or reject each text answer.
+On the Experience Dashboard, all incoming text answers will land under the Review Incoming Answers section on the Active Question tab.
+As the host, you will need to either approve or reject each text answer.
 You may also update an answer before approving it.
-Any identical responses will be grouped together under the same answer.
-This can help save some time when approving incoming answers and marking multiple responses as correct.
+Any identical responses will be grouped under the same answer, which can help save some time when approving incoming answers and marking multiple responses as correct.

 To approve or reject an answer, click the Review (!) button on its far right side.
 The Approve or Reject panel will open.

 Click the green Approve (thumbs up) button to approve it.
 This moves that answer into the Crowd Answers area.
 All approved answers will also show on the Projector View and Mobile View, if and when you have Show Live Answer Results (A) enabled.

 Sometimes, answers may be correct but do not technically match any of the Correct Answer variations set for this question.
 This is usually due to spelling errors and/or a variation on the answer (e.g. someone typing "White House" when the correct answer is "The White House."
 You can mark these types of responses as correct by clicking the gray Correct (star) button on the left side.